CodeyWorley/phptest/README.md

 # PHP Test

-Created to showcase basic algorithm knowlege for a previous interview in php.
+Created to showcase basic algorithm knowledge for a previous interview in PHP.